-Getting around in Colombia is not always a straightforward affair, as expats will soon learn.
-Although most cities have extensive bus and public transport systems, expats often find that using these can be an unpleasant, slow and crowded experience.
-Driving is an option, but heavy traffic and the prospect of dealing with the somewhat unpredictable drivers typical of Colombia make this a decidedly unappealing option for some.
+Getting around in Colombia isn’t always straightforward, as expats will soon discover.
+Most cities have extensive bus and public transport systems, but expats often find using these can be an unpleasant, slow and crowded experience.
+Driving is an option, although heavy traffic and somewhat unpredictable drivers make this an unappealing choice for many.

 Public transport in Colombia